Paying Parking Citations

 On payment, you will be deemed to have admitted to the infraction and to have waived your right to contest the citation.

 A late penalty will be added if the fine is not paid within 30 days after the citation was issued.
 The following actions may result as well:

-If you receive three parking tickets for any violation or one parking ticket for a disabled parking violation, the Department of Motor Vehicles will be notified to issue a deferral, or "stop," to the registration of any vehicle in your name.
-To immediately release the registration stop, you must pay all penalties due for the tickets plus $7.00 for a certificate of compliance.
+If you receive three parking citations for any violation or one parking citation for a disabled parking violation, the Department of Motor Vehicles will be notified to issue a deferral, or "stop," to the registration of any vehicle in your name.
+To immediately release the registration stop, you must pay all penalties due for the citations plus $7.00 for a certificate of compliance.

-If you have five or more past due parking tickets or one past due disabled parking ticket, a court order will be issued for the impoundment and immobilization of any vehicle and license tag registered in your name.
+If you have five or more past due parking citations or one past due disabled parking citation, a court order will be issued for the impoundment and immobilization of any vehicle and license tag registered in your name.
 To immediately release the tow order or if the vehicle has already been towed, you will have to pay the balance due in full (by: cash, cashier's check, or money order) plus $7.00, for a certificate of compliance.
 The certificate of compliance must be presented to the towing company for your vehicle to be released.
 You must deal directly with the towing company for towing and storage charges.

 Parking citations left unpaid for more than 90 days will be reported to an outside collection/credit reporting agency.
 You will have to pay the original fine and late penalties, plus an additional 40 percent of the total.

 There are four ways to pay the fine for a parking complaint: in person, over the phone, by mail or online.